Is Secondary Glazing Any Good? Yes – Here’s Why!

 In terms of security, your windows and doors are major points of weakness.
 But is secondary glazing any good at keeping intruders out?
 Absolutely!

-An robust secondary panel provides an extra layer of protection – toughening windows against breakages and providing another obstacle for anyone who might try to force their way inside.
+A robust secondary panel provides an extra layer of protection – toughening windows against breakages and providing another obstacle for anyone who might try to force their way inside.
 Clearview also offers a range of optional security locks and handles for extra peace of mind.
+Not just for windows, this extra security can help doors too.

 Reduce condensation – and mould!

 From heating to cooking and even breathing, many everyday activities add moisture to the air.
+When this moisture touches cold glass, it’s cooled back into a liquid.
 The more moisture, the more condensation forms on the inside surfaces of your windows – and that can culminate in the formation of mould and mildew.
+This is a potential health hazard for anyone, but especially vulnerable or allergy-prone people in your household.

 This is particularly an issue for cold, single-glazed windows.
 But condensation can also form between the panes of glass of double-glazed windows, if they’re in poor condition.